AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Adding a person
+1. Adding a person with all fields specified

+   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com addr/John street, block 123, #01-01`
+      Expected: Person is added to the list.

+   2. Test case: `add n/Bob Dylan p/99765432 e/bobd@example.com addr/Bo street, block 13, #01-31 tag/friend`
+      Expected: Person is added to the list with a tag.